opendocsg/slw-judgments-backfill/2018_SGHC_30/report.md

 74     As noted above, the 1st and 2nd Appellants in DCA 12, Ken Tse and Bryant Hwang, were also specifically named in some of YSL’s letters and were thus singled out for attack with those statements.

-75     In assessing the quantum of general damages to be awarded, I was of the view that the nature and gravity of the defamatory statements in YSL’s letters were akin to those present in the case of _Lai Chong Meng v Liew Leong Wan_ [2016] SGDC 252 (“ _Lai Chong Meng_ ”) where the district judge had assessed general damages at $30,000. _Lai Chong Meng_ involved allegations that the plaintiff, who was a member of the Singapore Island Country Club, posted an email regarding two employees of the said country club with a Private Investigator’s report on their private matters attached.
+75     In assessing the quantum of general damages to be awarded, I was of the view that the nature and gravity of the defamatory statements in YSL’s letters were akin to those present in the case of _Lai Chong Meng v Liew Leong Wan_ <span class="citation">[2016] SGDC 252</span> (“ _Lai Chong Meng_ ”) where the district judge had assessed general damages at $30,000. _Lai Chong Meng_ involved allegations that the plaintiff, who was a member of the Singapore Island Country Club, posted an email regarding two employees of the said country club with a Private Investigator’s report on their private matters attached.
 The email subsequently went viral.
 It was also said that the plaintiff’s actions were hypocritical, despicable and mendacious.

 76     In the present case, I note also that YSL’s letters were disseminated to all the residents of YAP and were furthermore published over an extended period.
 He did not apologise or retract the defamatory statements.
 The vitriolic nature of the language used in YSL’s letters also fortifies my view that the publications were made maliciously against the DCA 12 Appellants with the dominant motive to injure them.